 Family work within HMP Forest Bank is recognised for its positive impact on prisoners, their families and resettlement as whole.
 A staffing structure is in place which lends itself to the successful functioning of a Families service.
 As previously discussed, the Families Team now has 4 x family workers based both in the Visitor's Centre and Visits Hall.
-A Family Pathway Manager is in post to help drive the Children and Families Pathway forward.
+A Family Pathway Manager is in post to help drive the FaSO pathway forward.

-The Children and Families Pathway is governed through quarterly Reducing Reoffending meetings attended by a range of functions involved in delivery family work.
-In addition, the Children and Families Pathway contributes to other key meetings within the prison such as ACCT reviews and the Inter Departmental Risk Management meeting (SIM/CSIP).
+The Children and Families Pathway is governed through quarterly Reducing Reoffending meetings attended by a range of functions involved in the delivery of family work.
+In addition, the FaSO pathway contributes to other key meetings within the prison such as ACCT reviews and the Inter Departmental Risk Management meeting (SIM/CSIP).
 Feedback from the Families team contributes to the effective management of prisoners.

-In addition to this, performance measures are in place and are reported to the Senior Management Team and the Controller's Team on a monthly basis.
+In addition to this, performance measures are in place and are reported to the Senior Leadership Team and the Controller's Team on a monthly basis.